Arktiica/Arktiica/README.md

 Heyo!
-I am Arktiica (Ark), a college sophomore majoring in Computer Engineering.
+I am Arktiica ("Ark"), a college sophomore majoring in Computer Engineering.
+I have numerous ideas but too lazy to do them.

+How do I print to the terminal again?
-* Python
+- Python
-* Visual Basic
-* JavaScript
+- JavaScript
-* HTML & Tailwind
+- C

+Are these even programming 💀?
+- HTML / CSS
+ - TailwindCSS

 <!--
 **ArktisRav/ArktisRav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.